equinor/azure-github-oidc-template/README.md

      id-token: write
    ```

-1. Add the following step to authenticate from the GitHub actions workflow to Azure:
+1. Add the following step to authenticate from the GitHub Actions workflow to Azure:

    ```yaml
    - uses: azure/login@v2